takenet/messaginghub-client-csharp/docs/en/7-hosting.md

 | type        | Name of the .NET to reveice notifications.
 It must implement the interface `INotificationReceiver`. (if it is located in the same **assembly** as the file `application.json`) or a fully qualified name with **assembly** name. | NotificationReceiver |
 | settings    | General settings for the receiver,  in the key-value format.
 This value is injected in the instantiated type.
 To receive values, the implementation must receive an instance of the type `IDictionary<string, object>` in its constructor. | { "mySetting": "xyzabcd" }   |
 | eventType   | Define a fillter for the event type the **receiver** will process.
 Only notifications of the specified event type will be delivered to the instantiated receiver. | received |

+## Publishing your application

+In order to have your application hosted, you need to publish it in a server running the *Messaging Hub Application Activator* service.
+This service will scan a *MessagingHubApplications* folder and execute a *mhh.exe* process for each subfolder found.
+In this way, if your application is named *MyApp* and a MyApp folder exists in the *MessagingHubApplications* folder, containing your *Class Library* and your *application.json* file, when any chances are detected in the *application.json* file, your application will be reloaded.
+A fille named *output.txt* will be created and updated in that folder to reflect the console output of your application.

+### Manually publishing your application

+To manually publish you application, just rename and copy your *\bin\Release* folder to the *MessagingHubApplications* folder in a server running the *Messaging Hub Application Activator* service.

+To update a published application, just overwrite your application folder with the new files and the service will detect the changes and reload your application.

+### Publishing your application using the command line interface.

+***TO BE IMPLEMENTED***